pcingola/SnpEff/src/docs/snpeff/human_genomes.md

 - **UCSC transcripts (hg19/hg38) are not unique.** Transcript IDs might not be unique.
 Many assume that IDs are unique, but this is not always true to UCSC's genomic files.

-- **A UCSC transcripts (hg19/hg38) can map to multiple loci.** A transcript from hg19/hg39 can map to multiple genomic loci, this is a consequence of transcripts IDs not being unique.
+- **A UCSC transcript (hg19/hg38) can map to multiple loci.** A transcript from hg19/hg38 can map to multiple genomic loci, this is a consequence of transcripts IDs not being unique.
 For example, transcript NR_110738.1 is mapped to 123 loci:

 ```